-We have arranged designated spaces inside and outside for visiting so that you can follow guidelines for Social Distancing when meeting up with your friends and family; we do ask that you arrange to have only one constant visitor during your stay in line with new national guidance.
+We have arranged two designated spaces inside the building for visiting so that you can follow guidelines for Social Distancing when meeting up with your friends and family.
+We do ask that you arrange to have only one allocated visitor at a time in line with new national guidance.
+We also require visitors to take a Lateral Flow Test 30 minutes before your visit so we can ensure it is as safe as possible.
 Visiting is confined to the site during this period in order to safeguard all of our patients and staff.

 Responsible Visitor Code

 Visitors agree to help staff to keep the residents safe by agreeing to:

 - book visits in advance for a specific day, time and length of visit

 - be free of any COVID-19 symptoms for at least 10 days prior to the visit, as per Government guidance

 - not be unwell on the day of their visits